AbhishekCh47/Capstone_Project/README.md

 - **Improved Accuracy**: Further refinement of the image processing and machine learning models to improve detection accuracy under various lighting and environmental conditions.
 - **Integration with Government Databases**: Automatic reporting of violations to the relevant authorities.
-- **Scalability**: Extend the system to handle multiple traffic junctions and integrate real-time traffic data from multiple sources.
+- **Scalability**: Extend the system to handle multiple traffic junctions and integrate real-time traffic data from multiple sources
 - **Advanced Violation Detection**: Detect additional violations such as speeding or signal jumping using more advanced AI techniques.

 ---